Black Comedy (TV series): Series 4 (2020)

-Promotion
+Broadcast

 Prior to the premiere of Black Comedy in November, ABC released a sketch, "Race Card Platinum" on the Friday Night Crack Up on 10 October 2014 as part of the ABC's "MentalAs" campaign to raise money and awareness for mental health issues.
 The sketch was introduced by series writer/actor Elizabeth Wymarra and series actor Aaron Fa'aoso and featured actor, Kyas Sherriff in a mock-advertising campaign for the fictitious "Race Card Platinum".

+The series first screened on ABC on 5 November 2014.
+A second series screened in 2016, a third in 2018, and a fourth in 2020.